 To successfully sue someone for negligence after a car accident, you’ll need to prove four elements: duty of care, breach of duty, causation, and damages.
 It’s important to consult with an experienced car accident attorney to assess your case and guide you through the legal process.

-2. Recklessness Which Lead To The Car Crash
+2. Recklessness That Led To The Car Crash

 Reckless driving is a more serious form of negligence where the driver demonstrates a willful disregard for the safety of others.
 You may sue someone for recklessness after a car crash if their actions directly led to the crash and your resulting injuries or damages.